 Representative Alexandria Ocasio-Cortez (center) speaks on the Green New Deal with Senator Ed Markey (right) in front of the Capitol Building in February 2019.
 (Photo by ‘Senate Democrats’ via Wikimedia Commons.)

-SF State could have been the first higher education institution to take a stance on the controversial climate change legislation known as the Green New Deal, but missed its chance when the bill died in the Senate on March 26.
+SF State is one step closer to being the first higher education institution to formally take a stance on the controversial climate change legislation known as the The Green New Deal, which despite being denied in the Senate on March 26, still has an opportunity to bolster climate discussions.

-The Environmental Resource Center drafted a resolution passed by the Facilities and Services Committee on March 20, which called upon the Associated Students to recognize climate change as a threat to all students.
-It asked the student body to join coalition organizations that supported the tentative Green New Deal to help make it a reality in Congress.
+The Environmental Resource Center, an environmental advocacy group on campus, drafted a resolution passed by the Facilities and Services Committee on March 20, which calls upon the Associated Students to recognize climate change as a threat to all students.
+It asks the student body to join coalition organizations that support the Green New Deal to help make it a reality.
+A vote on whether or not AS adopts the ERC’s resolution is expected to happen at the next board meeting.

-The bill was rejected on March 26 before AS could vote on the resolution.
-Despite the legislation’s failure, the ERC nevertheless opened a dialogue with students about the ongoing issue of climate change.
+Despite the legislation’s initial failure, the ERC nevertheless is opening a dialogue with students about the ongoing issue of climate change and still plans to support the Green New Deal.

 According to last year’s report by the UN Intergovernmental Panel on Climate Change, or IPCC, humans are responsible for a global temperature increase of approximately 1.8 degrees Fahrenheit.
 The report suggests we are already seeing disastrous effects of this warming in the form of extreme temperatures, precipitation and drought.